 Setup Email Reminder

 Although over half the people incarcerated in America today have committed violent offenses, the focus of reformers has been almost entirely on nonviolent and drug offenses.
 Danielle Sered takes aim at issues of mass incarceration, insisting that we cannot just critique violence and mass incarceration, but must build practical, moral solutions to displace them.
-She joins us for a livestream, drawing from her book Until We Reckon to grapple with the question of restorative approaches to violent crime in conversation with local grassroots community organizer and Creative Justice Executive Director Nikkita Oliver.
+She joins us for a livestream, drawing from her book Until We Reckon to grapple with the question of restorative approaches to violent crime in conversation with local grassroots community organizer and Common Justice Executive Director Nikkita Oliver.

 Sered and Oliver explore whether the needs of survivors of violent crime are better met by asking people who commit violence to accept responsibility for their actions and making amends in ways that are meaningful to those they have hurt—none of which currently happens in the context of a criminal trial or a prison sentence.
 Sered argues that a reckoning is owed not only on the part of those who have committed violence, but also by our nation’s overreliance on incarceration to produce the illusion of safety—at great cost to communities, survivors, racial equity, and the very fabric of our democracy.
 Together they illuminate how ending mass incarceration and increasing public safety is not just a local issue but is also very relevant to the Seattle-King County region.
 Join them as they ask us to fundamentally reconsider our relationship to and the purposes of incarceration.